View Table of Contents

 Introduction to the knee

-The quadriceps and hamstring muscles are responsible for moving the leg at the knee.
+The quadriceps and hamstring muscles are responsible for moving the knee joint.
 When the quadriceps muscles (located on the front the thigh) contract, the knee extends or straightens.
 The hamstring muscles, located on the back of the thigh, are responsible for flexing or bending the knee.
-These muscles are also important in protecting the knee from being injured, acting to stabilize the knee, and prevent it from being pushed in directions it isn't meant to go.
+These muscles are also important in protecting the knee from being injured by acting to stabilize the knee and preventing it from being pushed in directions that it isn't meant to go.

-There are four ligaments that stabilize the knee joint and provide stability during knee movement, the medical and lateral collateral ligaments (MCL, LCL) and the anterior and posterior cruciate ligaments (ACL, PCL).
+There are four ligaments that stabilize the knee joint at rest and during movement: the medical and lateral collateral ligaments (MCL, LCL) and the anterior and posterior cruciate ligaments (ACL, PCL).

 Cartilage within the joint provides cushioning to protect the bones from of the routine stresses of walking, running, and climbing.
 The medial and lateral meniscus are two thicker wedge-shaped pads of cartilage attached to top of the tibia (shin bone), called the tibial plateau.
 Each meniscus is curved in a C-shape, with the front part of the cartilage called the anterior horn and the back part called the posterior horn.

 There is also articular cartilage that lines the joint surfaces of the bones within the knee, including the tibia, femur, and kneecap (patella).
 The term torn knee cartilage refers to one of the C-shaped menisci of the knee between the femur and tibia.

 As with any injury in the body, when the meniscus is damaged, irritation occurs.
 If the surface that allows the bones to glide over each other in the knee joint is no longer smooth, pain can occur with each flexion or extension.
 The meniscus can be damaged because of a single event or it can gradually wear out because of age and overuse.